Go Back

 Preparation

-• Remove the marinating beef from the fridge and drain the liquid.
+• Once you are done marinating, remove the marinating beef from the fridge, drain and discard the liquid.

 • Discard the arromatics (the onions, garlic and ginger).
 Don't worry we use fresh arromatics for the stew.